zer0crypt02/Net-C2/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to branch (`git push origin feature/NewFeature`)
 5. Open Pull Request
+6. If you would like to collaborate, you can write on Instagram.

 ### 🐛 Bug Report